Batman: The Killing Joke

 Granted, I will admit that even though I'm not a huge Batman fan, I will say that I always respected the character.
 Not just because he has some of the most iconic villains in history, even though that's part of it.
 But mostly because I respect how well written most of his stories generally are.
 In fact, you could argue that it's almost impossible to make a bad Batman film because there's so much you could do with the character, which only makes this film all the more tragic.

-The starts off with Batgirl getting caught up in a deadly game of "cat and mouse" with some big time son of a prestigious crime lord.
+The movie starts off with Batgirl getting caught up in a deadly game of "cat and mouse" with some big time son of a prestigious crime lord.
 The guy flirts with Batgirl a few times, even though she seems to have an eye for Batman mostly throughout this film.
 However, we'll get to that part later.

 Anyways, he basically plays her for a fool, and she continually falls for his tricks almost every single time; in spite of Batman's warnings.
 Without giving away too much, all these events inevitably lead to Batgirl and Batman making love on the roof.